Why make a DIY water filter?

 SAD FACT: Here is Why You Must NEVER Use a DIY Water Filter…

 If the quality of the water is a big issue then you must use your discretion and consider adding extra precautions.
 None of these homemade DIY filter methods come with any sort of guarantee.
 Nor is there any guarantee that these methods will protect you against harmful bacteria and pathogens.

 Don’t Make An Unreliable DIY Water Filter, Get A Dependable One

 In the end, there are many methods that you can use to filter your water by yourself without any fancy machines or chemicals.

 Meanwhile even the cheapest and most basic water filter jug will tell you when your water is filtered and safe to drink.

-Of all the DIY filter methods, boiling is one of the easiest and most effective but it still has its drawbacks.
 For instance, boiling water is not effective against mild to heavily contaminated water.

 American Public Health Association (APHA) Standard Methods of Water and Wastewater.
 18th ed.
 American Public Health Association, American Water Works Association, Water Environment Federation publication.
 APHA; Washington D.C: 1992.